mhridoy/Signal-Denoised-Filter---Matlab/README.md

 2. **Chebyshev filter**

 	Chebyshev filters are used for distinct frequencies of one band from another.

-They cannot match the windows-sink filter’s performance and they are suitable for many applications.
+ filter has a smaller transition region than the sameorder Butterworth filter, at the expense of ripples in its pass band.
+ This filter minimizes the height of the maximum ripple.

+Chebyshev filters have 0 dB relative attenuation at dc.
+Odd order filters have an attenuation band that extends from 0 dB to the ripple value.
+Even order filters have a gain equal to the pass band ripple.
+The number of cycles of ripple in the pass band is equal to the order of the filter.

+![chebyshev_filter.jpg]